devaroop/rescue_time_client/README.md

 cl.fetch_daily_summary_data({param1: "something", param2: "other"}) #calls the daily_summary_data endpoint with the params cl.fetch_productivity_data({param1: "something", param2: "other"}) #calls the productivity_data endpoint with the params
 ```
 Thats how you can call any API endpoint.
+All API's return data in **json** format.
+RescueTime supports no other format as of today except for *csv* which is beyond the scope of this gem. ```format: 'json'``` is automatically appended for every API request made.

 *Note-1: The _token_ should be set to make API calls.*